Carola is a breast cancer survivor. She writes about health, chronic illness, and disabilities.

 While there are still unknown reasons why certain people get cancer, there are some causes that have been identified by the medical community:

 - Viral and other infections

 Environmental factors such as pollution and chemical contamination have also been linked to cancer.
-A good example of these factors causing this disease was shown in the award-winning movie, Erin Brockovich.
-The story is a 2000 dramatization of the true story of how Erin Brockovich discovered a connection between high rates of cancer and illness in Hinkley, California and water contamination by the Pacific Gas and Electric Company.
+An example of these factors causing this disease was shown in the award-winning movie, Erin Brockovich.
+The story is a dramatization of the true story of Erin Brockovich, who discovered a connection between high rates of cancer and water contamination from the Pacific Gas and Electric Company.